openstack-archive/tripleo-incubator/README.md

 Openstack on Openstack, or triple-o
 ===================================

-Welcome to our demo testbed for tripleo, which is our less mouthy way of saying Openstack on Openstack.
+Welcome to our triple-o incubator!
+Triple-o is our less mouthy way of saying Openstack on Openstack.
 Right now we're bringing up the first stage - getting production configurations of Openstack using the NTT/ISI Bare metal provider.
+This repository is our staging area, where we incubate new ideas and new tools which get us closer to the goal of triple-o.

+As an incubation area, we should keep in mind that once a tool is sufficiently robust, it should be moved to a more permanent home.
+That might be an existing project (eg, devstack), or we might want to create a new project just for it.

-What is it?
+What is triple-o?
 -----------

 Triple-o is an image based toolchain for deploying Openstack on top of